wallarm/product-documentation/docs/latest/demo-videos/overview.md

-# Wallarm platform overview and deployment options
+# Wallarm platform settings

-Learn more about the Wallarm platform from our demo videos.
+Learn more about the Wallarm platform settings from our demo videos.

 <!-- ## Protecting applications against OWASP Top 10